Phetus

-Phetus is a New York artist with roots in the graffiti and street art movement.
-Originally from Huntington, Long Island, now based in Manhattan, "Phetus" has been creating artwork under his "Phat Phace" icon since 1988.
+Phetus (born 20th century) is an American artist with roots in the graffiti and street art movement.

+Originally from Huntington, Long Island, and now based in Manhattan, "Phetus" has been creating artwork under his "Phat Phace" icon since 1988.
 He began his career as a graffiti artist by taking trips into New York City.

 He was the founding member of the creative multimedia studio Elite Gudz.
 As the inventor and creator, Phetus along with the Elite Gudz staff released the "Graffiti Spraycan" application on iTunes.